CarlKCarlK/range-set-blaze/docs/bench.md

 * **Details**: We first create two clump iterators, each with the desired number clumps.
 Their integer span is 0..=99_999_999.
 Each clump iterator is designed to cover about 10% of this span.
 We, next, turn these two iterators into two sets.
 The first set is made from 1000 clumps.
 Finally, we measure the time it takes to add the second set to the first set.

-RangeSetBlaze unions with a hybrid algorithm.
+`RangeSetBlaze` uses a hybrid algorithm for "union".
 When adding a few ranges, it adds them one at a time.
-When adding many ranges, it merges the two sets of ranges by iterating over them in sorted order.
+When adding many ranges, it merges the two sets of ranges by iterating over them in sorted order and merging.

 ### 'union_two_sets' Results

-When adding one clump to the first set, RangeSetBlaze is about 30% faster than the other crate.
+When adding one clump to the first set, `RangeSetBlaze` is about 30% faster than the other crate.

-As the number-of-clumps-to-add grows, RangeSetBlaze automatically switches algorithms.
+As the number-of-clumps-to-add grows, `RangeSetBlaze` automatically switches algorithms.
 This allows it to be 6 times faster than the one-at-a-time method.

 ### union_two_sets' Conclusion

-Over the whole range of clumpiness, RangeSetBlaze is faster.
-Compared to non-hybrid methods, it is many times faster as the size of the second set grows.
+Over the whole range of clumpiness, `RangeSetBlaze` is faster.
+Compared to one-at-time methods, it is many times faster when the second sect is large.

 ![union_two_sets](https://carlkcarlk.github.io/range-set-blaze/criterion/union_two_sets/report/lines.svg "union_two_sets")

-## Benchmark #7: 'every_op': Compare the set operations
+## Benchmark #7: 'every_op': Compare `RangeSetBlaze`'s set operations to each other

 * **Measure**: set operation speed
 * **Candidates**: union, intersection, difference, symmetric_difference, complement